johans-work/paid-source/README.md

 A model for selling source available software and digital goods.

-- $x for an individual to own copy.
+- $x for an individual to own a copy.
 - $y for a business to own a copy.
 - $z for help and other services.

 Owners can do anything except misrepresent origin, identity, or authorship of their copy.

 Copies may be freely redistributed, but ownership can only be sold by the author.

 # Background